EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Site-administration.md

 1. Limit the users that can create Microsoft 365 groups
 1. Verify that users cannot create Microsoft 365 groups
 1. Verify that users can create SharePoint sites
-1. Disable the creation of SharePoint sites by users and change the default settings for new sites
+1. Change settings for site creation
 1. Verify that users cannot create SharePoint sites

 ### Task 1: Verify that users can create Microsoft 365 groups